 I am not.
 But I cannot live without vegetables.
 I get truly excited writing and cooking vegetarian food.
 I caught the bug working at Ottolenghi’s Islington restaurant.
 Vegetarian dishes do not have to be boring.
 In fact creating exciting vegetarian dishes is a challenge I will never ever shun.
 Which takes me to…

 People are too scared of being adventurous.
 I often get asked by friends (who are brilliant cooks) – ‘would this herb go in this dish…?’.
 Yes.
-Yes it will, unless it is a huge bunch of tarragon, which can be a little strong, all herbs go.
-Obviously coriander is out of place in Italian cuisine, but otherwise I am a great believer in fusion.
-Ottolenghi, Peter Gordon and my partner Tom Catley, are some of the best chefs that I know, and they are experts at combining unexpected ingredients together.
+Yes it will, unless it is a huge bunch of sage, which can be a little strong, all herbs go.
+Myfavourite combination at the moment is the Caucasus-inspired mix of chopped coriander, purple basil, dill and tarragon!
 Whatever the ingredient, always remember salty and sweet is great, sweet and sour – even better, throw in a tiny bit of spice into the mix – and your taste buds explode.

 And please do not stop being creative or at least adventurous when cooking for your children.
-I have never fed Sasha one purée.
+Not to be preachy, as different methods work for different people and situations, but I have never fed my son Sasha one purée.
 From six months he has just been eating the same food that we have been eating (just with less salt and spiciness).
-I may just be lucky, but he is almost two and he eats chicken gizzards, barbecued squid tentacles and raw spring onions.
+I may just be lucky, but he is now five and he eats chicken gizzards, barbecued squid tentacles and raw onions.
 Do not make a big deal out of making your children separate meals – they don’t in France or Thailand – why should we in Britain?
-I will propagate baby-led weaning until I die.
 Let them explore texture and different flavours.
 Itchy gums?
 Give them a lemongrass stalk to gnaw on.
 It’s a winner.